Will3x/Embedded-systems/README.md

 # Project Embedded-systems
 A school project to analyse and use weather data to autonomously control connected shutters or home sunshades.
-All with a beautiful GUI including a dashboard.

 ## Authors
 ![IT-WORKS](https://image.ibb.co/ejw7aL/Capture.jpg)